ederaefe/VenScanner/README.md

 # VenScanner
-A tool for scanning files for viruses or malwares
+A tool for scanning files for viruses and malwares